Rouville (Province of Canada electoral district): Significant elections

 In the first general election for the new Parliament, the Rouville seat was won by Melchior-Alphonse de Salaberry, who narrowly defeated Timothée Franchère.
 The election was marked by considerable violence, with one death.
 De Salaberry was a strong supporter of the government of Lord Sydenham, the Governor General.
 He was also one of only two Canadiens elected who supported the union.
-(The other was Alexandre-Maurice Delisle, elected in Montreal County.)
+The other was Alexandre-Maurice Delisle, elected in Montreal County.

 However, the next year, De Salaberry accepted the lucrative position of Clerk of the Court for the district of Richelieu.
 Since this position was an office of profit under the Crown, the law required that de Salaberry vacate his seat.
 De Salaberry stood as a candidate in the resulting by-election, but was defeated by William Walker.
 Although Walker supported the British connection, he was a strong opponent of the union, and a fierce critic of Lord Sydenham's government.
 The by-election thus shifted the position in the Legislative Assembly somewhat.

 The situation changed again in the next year, 1843.
 Walker was forced to resign his seat due to ill-health (and indeed died the following year).
 In the resulting by-election, Franchère was elected.
 Since he opposed the union and supported the Groupe canadien-français, the by-election again shifted the overall standings in the Legislative Assembly.

 Abolition

 The district was abolished on July 1, 1867, when the British North America Act, 1867 came into force, splitting the Province of Canada into Quebec and Ontario.
-It was succeeded by electoral districts of the same name in the House of Commons of Canada and the Legislative Assembly of Quebec.
+It was succeeded by electoral districts of the same name and boundaries in the House of Commons of Canada and the Legislative Assembly of Quebec.